Paul Temple: Overview

 Paul Temple was a professional novelist.
 While he possessed no formal training as a detective, his background in constructing crime plots for his novels enabled him to apply deductive reasoning to solve cases whose solution had eluded Scotland Yard.

 Over the course of each case, Temple eschewed formal interviews or other police techniques, in favour of casual conversations with suspects and witnesses.
 Yet even this informal style of investigation invariably precipitated attempts by the suspects to hamper him, through traps, ambushes, even assassination attempts.
 Always surviving these, Temple would arrange a cocktail party or similar social event at which he unmasked the perpetrator.
+In many of the serials, the perpetrator in question had been operating under an assumed name, as the mastermind of complex criminal operations in the shadows while meeting Temple openly under their true identity.

 At the end of each tale, Paul, Steve and Sir Graham Forbes held a post mortem.
 Here, Paul explained why certain events in the serial took place, which of these had been red herrings, and which had been genuine clues.
-Some elements of the plot had already been explained during the serial, while others were occasionally never fully explained, due to limitations of time and deficiencies in the writer’s ability to plot.
 In general, the serials feature similar types of events, often in the same sequence.